cvmfs-contrib/cvmfs-tutorial-2021/docs/04_publishing.md

 By adding an (empty) file named `.cvmfscatalog` into a directory of your repository, each following publish operation will automatically generate a nested catalog for the entire subtree below that directory.
 You can put these files at as many levels as you like, but do keep the aforementioned recommendations in mind.

 ### .cvmfsdirtab
 Instead of creating the `.cvmfscatalog` files manually, you can also add a file named `.cvmfsdirtab` to the root of your repository.
-In this file you can specify a list of relative directory paths (they all start from the root of your repository) that should get a nested catalog, and you can use wildcards to make things easier.
-For instance, assume you have a typical HPC software module environment in your repository:
+In this file you can specify a list of relative directory paths (they all start from the root of your repository) that should get a nested catalog.
+You can also use wildcards to specify patterns and automatically include future contents, and use exclamation marks to exclude paths from a nested catalog.

+For instance, assume you have a typical HPC software module environment in your repository with the following structure:
 ```
 /
 ├─ /software